matthewtolman/matthewtolman.com/data/matthew-tolman/articles/writing-property-test-library.md

 ## Defining the Requirements

-Many property testing frameworks try to be a port of Haskell's QuckCheck^[quickheck].
+Many property testing frameworks try to be a port of Haskell's QuckCheck^[quickcheck].
 However, while that seems specific, it doesn't really help in defining what a property testing framework should do.
 I spent quite a bit of time trying looking through several different libraries, and I realized that many of them vary widely in features that are available (shrinking vs non-shrinking, input generators, syntax, etc).
 So I started taking notes on similarites to create my list.
 The bare minimum which I found among property testing framework is:

 * Procedurally generate "random" inputs
     * Must be deterministic (aka. if we set the same seed we get the same output)